sail-sg/Adan/README.md

 - To make Adan simple, in all experiments except Table 12 in the paper, we do not use the restart strategy in Adan.
 But Table 12 shows that the restart strategy can further slightly improve the performance of Adan.
 - Adan often allows one to use a large peak learning rate which often fails other optimizers, e.g., Adam and AdamW.
 For example, in all experiments except for the MAE pre-training and LSTM, the learning rate used by Adan is **5-10 times** larger than that in Adam/AdamW.
 - Adan is relatively robust to `beta1`, `beta2,` and `beta3`, especially for `beta2`.
 If you want better performance, you can first tune `beta3` and then `beta1`.
-- Interestingly, we found that `weight_decay = 0.02` is suitable for all experiments in our paper.
 - Adan has a slightly higher GPU memory cost than Adam/AdamW on a single node.
 However, this problem can be solved using the [ZeroRedundancyOptimizer](https://pytorch.org/tutorials/recipes/zero_redundancy_optimizer.html), which shares optimizer states across distributed data-parallel processes to reduce per-process memory footprint.
 Specifically, when using the `ZeroRedundancyOptimizer` on more than two GPUs, **Adan and Adam consume almost the same amount of memory.**

 #### 3) More extra detailed steps&results